MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsVoiceNormalizationRule.md

 ## SYNOPSIS
 Tests a telephone number against a voice normalization rule and returns the number after the normalization rule has been applied.
-Voice normalization rules are typical used to convert a telephone dialing requirement (for example, you must dial 9 to access an outside line) to the E.164 phone number format.
+Voice normalization rules are typically used to convert a telephone dialing requirement (for example, you must dial 9 to access an outside line) to the E.164 phone number format.
 This cmdlet was introduced in Lync Server 2010.